Nyxter/infographs/README.txt

 Each visualisation is robust because they take the original data.

 The data was prepared for visualisation locally, allowing for another csv to be used to replace the data.
 It is assumed it is already cleaned before it is put into place.
-The streamograph has to prepare the data by using 'D3's .nest' function the flat csv structure into a hierchical structure.
+The sunburst has to prepare the data by using 'D3's .nest' function the flat csv structure into a hierchical structure.

 For source control I use a local git repository that was backed up in dropbox. this meant that changes could be tracked, and reverted if neccessary.